Last Things #4: Do the Dead Perceive Us?

 These saints under that altar have no love for the sin on the earth.
 They are purified of all sin.
 As a result, they see the whole earth as evil and in need of vengeance.
 We don’t want the souls at rest in heaven to see us.
 They will only see our sin.
 Jesus has compassion for us and is saving us.
 They do not and cannot save us.
 In part, this is also why we do not pray to the saints.
 They would cry out for our blood if they could hear us.

-Thanks be to God, that we are separated from there.
+Thanks be to God that we are separated from there.
 We have one mediator between God and man, between Heaven and Earth.
 Jesus speaks for us, forgives our sin, and prepares a place for us.
 In faith, we await our own admission.
 In faith, we will rest secure.
-In faith, we will receive a crown of glory we do not deserve.
+In faith, we will receive a crown of glory that we do not deserve.

-Hang tight—What About the Disposition of Our Remains? comes next.
+Hang tight—What About the Disposition of Our Remains?
+Comes next.

 Rev. Jason M. Kaspar